OBSERVABILITY PLATFORM

 • Share and collaborate on collections.
 You can assign more than one team to a collection, which helps facilitate cross-team collaboration.
 Collection and team home pages also give teams shared spaces where they can include links or context about a collection's focus.

 • Stay flexible in team assignments.
 Your team members' responsibilities change over time.
-When you change team assignments in Chronosphere accordingly, those team members gain immediate access to their new team's collections with no need to manually reassign them, which reduces the overhead for adding a new member to a team.
+When you change team assignments in Observability Platform accordingly, those team members gain immediate access to their new team's collections with no need to manually reassign them, which reduces the overhead for adding a new member to a team.